 Apply the right percentage to calculate the SRED credit

 You earn SRED credits by applying credit percentages to the SRED expenditure total amount.
 Claims earn both federal credits, called ITCs, and provincial credits.
 In Ontario there are two SRED credits, OITC and ORDTC.
 Prior to 2010, provincial credits were paid separately but all credits are paid at one time now since SRED harmonization.

 The credit percentage varies based on claimant type.
 Large/foreign owned/public corporations, partnerships and individuals are lumped into one class.
 These groups get 15% ITCs, no OITC and 3.5% ORDTCs.
 SRED credits for these claimants are non-refundable.
 Non-refundable means that these credits can only be turned into cash by applying them against an outstanding balance.
 You can carry SRED credits back three years or hold them on account for 20 years if you cannot apply them all against tax owing in the year they are earned.

 Small business corporations, called CCPCs, get the most lucrative and flexible, SRED credits.
 CCPCs, earn 35% federal ITCs, 8% OITC credits and 3.5% ORDTC credits.
 You can see that, per dollar of SRED expenditure, a CCPC earns over 2.5 times the SRED credits of a large or foreign-owned corporation.
 For a CCPC, the ITC and OITC credits are fully refundable.
 This means they are awarded as cash.
 This is a key benefit for start-ups and cyclical businesses as you do not have to wait for profits or tax balances owing to cash your SRED credits.

+How do you calculate the R&D tax credit?
 G6 has a spreadsheet which automates the calculation of R&D tax credits.
-Call us for a copy!
+Get it here!